b4cksp4c3/b4cksp4c3.github.io/picoctf2019/reversing-challenges.md

 <br>
 <h2>Question</h2>What does asm3(0xdff83990,0xeeff29ae,0xfa706498) return?
 Submit the flag as a hexadecimal value (starting with '0x').
 NOTE: Your submission for this question will NOT be in the normal flag format. *[Source](/picoctf2019/files/asm3.S)* located in the directory at /problems/asm3_3_8aa3e17880273360f781adadc67a15f0.
 <br>
-<h2>Answer</h2> Assembly is by far not my strong area so the only way I could think of doing thing was to compile and run the code.
+<h2>Answer</h2> Assembly is by far not my strong area so the only way I could think of doing this was to compile and run the code.
 ```
 asm3:
 	<+0>:	push   ebp